Hannah Arendt: Early education

 Arendt attended the Königin-Luise-Schule for her secondary education, a girls' Gymnasium on Landhofmeisterstraße.
 Most of her friends, while at school, were gifted children of Jewish professional families, generally older than she was, and who went on to university education.
 Among them was Ernst Grumach, who introduced her to his girlfriend, Anne Mendelssohn, (Note: Anne Mendelssohn: Descendant of Moses Mendelssohn and Felix Mendelssohn, an influential local family.
-Anne left Germany for Paris at the same time as Arendt, married the philosopher Eric Weil in 1934, and worked for the French Resistance under the alias Dubois.
+Anne left Germany for Paris at the same time as Arendt, married the philosopher Éric Weil in 1934, and worked for the French Resistance under the alias Dubois.
 She died on 5 July 1984) who would become a lifelong friend.
 When Anne moved away, Ernst became Arendt's first romantic relationship.
 (Note: Like Arendt, Anne Mendelssohn would go on to become a philosopher, obtaining her doctorate at Hamburg, while Ernst became a philologist.)